JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 Performance on file 3 "m_a_calories.sas7bdat":
 - MATLAB: 10s total
 - Parso: After 3 minutes I got an out of memory error in Java.
-The memory error is fixable but as the parse error occurred while still parsing the file, and not in the extremely slow part of converting Java entries to MATLAB data types, we're looking at a total parse time of north of 10 minutes (very rough estimate)
+The memory error is fixable but as the parse error occurred while still parsing the file, and not in the extremely slow part of converting Java entries to MATLAB data types, we're looking at a total parse time north of 10 minutes (very rough estimate)
 - Pandas: After 32 minutes I quit the process

 When writing this MATLAB released a new version, 2024a.
 As part of this release MATLAB now supports converting from a Pandas dataframe to a MATLAB table.
 In the above testing I wrote a function that does this, which is definitely suboptimal.
+It turns out the "slow" part above was in my conversion code from a Pandas dataframe to a MATLAB dataframe.

 On a different computer I got the following times for the 3rd file (with 2024a):
 - MATLAB - 20 s total